Hi! I'm Amelia.

 Since earning my VMD and VBMA certificate from the University of Pennsylvania in 2014, I have worked in small animal general practice, urgent care, and locum which has provided the opportunity to work in over 30 different practices including corporate, privately owned, mobile, high and low income, and both toxic and thriving cultures.

-That experience combined with my extensive and holistic training and personal journey recovering from burnout has given me a unique perspective about why the vet profession is struggling.
+That experience combined with my extensive and holistic training of the brain and body and personal journey recovering from burnout has given me a unique perspective about why the vet profession is struggling.

 I've used that insight to develop a variety of resources and programs to make it easier for veterinary professionals and practices to be thriving "unicorns" who are breaking the norm in order to create positive, sustainable change in their own lives and to lead by example in creating a much-needed paradigm shift in our profession.